|

 Doppler ultrasound: What is it used for? - Mayo Clinic

+What is a Doppler ultrasound?
 Doppler ultrasound is a noninvasive test that can be used to measure the blood flow through your blood vessels.
 It works by bouncing high-frequency sound waves off red blood cells that are circulating in the bloodstream.
-A regular ultrasound uses sound waves to produce images, but can't show blood ...
+A regular ultrasound uses sound waves to produce images, but can't show blood flow.

 Renal artery stenosis - Symptoms and causes - Mayo Clinic